Zilliqa/ZIP/zips/zip-19.md

 ## Migration of contract state

-A new set of smart contracts will be deployed and will be populated with the stakes from the current staking contracts.
-There will be 2 different mechanisms for the migration.
+A new set of smart contracts will be deployed and will be populated with the states from the phase 1 staking contracts.
+For the migration, we will use both read state read and populate transition to populate the phase 1.1 staking contracts.

-For maps that do not use user defined ADT, the new contract will use remote state read to read the state of the current contract.
-Admin will need to supply which key of the map to read me.
-For maps that use user defined ADT, remote state read will not be possible due to ambiguation.
-As such, we will use the populate transition to population entry by entry.
-For all other fields, we will use the populate transition.
+1. Migration using remote state read
+For maps with no user defined ADTs, remote state read will be used to read the states from the phase 1 contract and populate it into the phase 1.1 contract.
+The following map will be populated using this mechanism.
+- comm_for_ssn
+- deposit_amt_deleg
+- ssn_deleg_amt
+- buff_deposit_deleg
+- direct_deposit_deleg
+- last_withdraw_cycle_deleg
+- last_buf_deposit_cycle_deleg
+- deleg_stake_per_cycle
+- withdrawal_pending

+2. Migration using populate transition
+For the remaining of the maps,p the `populate*` transitions will be use to manually populate each map.

+3. Cleaning up of map with empty entries
+As phase 1 contract states contain nested maps with empty entries, `clean*` transition will be used after the population to clean up any empty maps.

+The whole migration and verification of migration is expected to take up to 7 days to complete.
+Upon completion of the verification by the team, we will unpause the staking contract and staking activities can resume.
 # Changes to staking parameters

 In the upcoming Zilliqa `v8.0.0`, the block time is expected to be reduced as a result of various improvements within the core protocol.
 The block reward in `v8.0.0` will be adjusted accordingly to preserve the previous inflation rate.
 As such, the following parameters in the staking contract will be adjusted as follows: